slimgroup/Software.SEG2020/siahkoohi2020SEGwdp/README.md

 `run_deep_prior.sh`\: script for running inversion/training w/ deep prior method.
 It  creates `checkpoint/`, `log/`, and `sample/` directories in `$HOME/Software.SEG2020/siahkoohi2020SEGwdp/` for storing intermediate parameters, loss function log, and samples for monitoring, respectively.
 The drawn samples from the posterior will be stored at `training-logs.pt` located at `checkpoint/`.

 `run_MLE.sh`\: script for running MLE-based inversion/training.
 It  creates `checkpoint/`, `log/`, and `sample/` directories in `$HOME/Software.SEG2020/siahkoohi2020SEGwdp/` for storing intermediate parameters, loss function log, and samples for monitoring, respectively.
-The drawn samples from the posterior will be stored at `training-logs.pt` located at `checkpoint/`.
+The final and intermediate inversion results and training loss function logs will be stored at `samples.hdf5` and `training-logs.pt`, respectively, located at `checkpoint/`.

 `src/main.py`\: constructs `LearnedImaging` class using given arguments and calls `train` function in the defined  `LearnedImaging` class.